PyFlightCoach/PyFlightCoach/readme.md

 install the requirements in requirements.txt, then cd to each submodule and do: python setup.py develop.
 Note the submodules are interdependent, and currently not published anywhere else, so you need to install them in order:
-1 ArdupilotLogReader
+1 ArdupilotLogReader,
-2 FlightData
+2 FlightData,
-3 geometry
+3 geometry,
-4 FlightAnalysis
+4 FlightAnalysis,
+5 FlightPlotting

 ## To use the environment in a jupyter notebook